What Is A Kit Fox?

 The kit fox’s most distinctive characteristic is its large ears, which are up to 9.5 cm (3.7 in.) in length.

-Although not as large as those of the fennec fox (another large-eared desert fox species), the kit fox’s ears serve the same dual purpose: to provide acute hearing, and to dissipate excess body heat.
+Although not as large as those of the fennec fox (a large-eared African desert fox species), the kit fox’s ears serve the same dual purpose: to provide acute hearing, and to dissipate excess body heat.

 As an adaption for walking on the desert sand, the kit fox has fur on the pads of its paws.
 This not only protects the fox’s feet from the hot sand, but also provides extra grip and enables the fox to walk silently.